LeidyGil/leidygil.github.io/SQL_English.md

 ### Cross Join
 Key ideas
 Cross Join generates the Cartesian product of two tables.
-Cross Join does not require a join condition, as it combines all rows FROM the first table with all rows FROM the second table.
+Cross Join does not require a join condition, as it combines all rows from the first table with all rows from the second table.

 Cross Join
-Cross Join, also known as Cartesian product, combines each row FROM the first table with each row FROM the second table, generating a result set that is the Cartesian product of both tables.
+Cross Join, also known as Cartesian product, combines each row from the first table with each row from the second table, generating a result set that is the Cartesian product of both tables.
-It is useful when you want to combine all rows FROM one table with all rows FROM another table.
+It is useful when you want to combine all rows from one table with all rows from another table.
 The syntax of Cross Join is as follows:
 ```sql
 SELECT columns